 The master's degree programs typically include a thorough review of topics such as organizational theory, group behavior theory, human-machine and human-computer interactions, environmental and organizational influences on behavior, motivation dynamics and job testing and assessment.

 The major job providing sectors are private industry, education, government, and consulting services.

-Schools for Organizational Psychologists are listed in the column to the left.
+Schools for Organizational Psychologists are listed in the Browse Schools Section.